babel/babel/CONTRIBUTING.md

 $ make build
 ```

-Next, we need to execute `Generator.generate()`, which can be achieved by running a test case in the `babel-generator` package.
+Next, we need to execute `Generator.generate()`, which can be achieved by running a test case in the `@babel/generator` package.
 For example, we can run the test case that tests the generation of class declarations:

 ```bash